Guno327/personal-website/data/about.md

 ### University of Utah: Teaching Assistant

-- Employeed **Fall 2023 semester - Current**
+- Employed **Fall 2023 semester - Current**
 - Held office hours weekly
 - Assisted students with course work
-- Led a weekly discussion section to supplmenet the Professors lectures
+- Led a weekly discussion section to supplement the Professors lectures
 - Created course material as part of the instructional team
 - Graded and evaluated student work under prompt deadlines
 - Assisted in CS2100 for 2 semesters and CS3100 for one semester